Last updated on March 9th, 2022

-On yet another long weekend in May, we set out to explore one of the cutest spots in northern France – Saint Malo in beautiful Brittany.
-Isabelle, her mother Anne Marie and myself set out on a road trip from Paris for a couple of days.
-The trip would take us up north to a world that seems to be light years away from the City of Lights.
-Isabelle was always saying we should visit this part of France and she was totally right.
-We would be spending one day in Saint Malo followed by a visit to the legendary island fort of Mont Saint Michel.
+On a long weekend in May, we set out to explore one of the cutest spots in northern France – Saint Malo in beautiful Brittany.
+We set out on a road trip from Paris for a couple of days, heading north to a world that seems to be light years away from the City of Lights.
+In this travel guide to Saint-Malo, we’ll explore how to get the most out of your one-day visit.

-Saint Malo is a walled port city in Brittany, northern France.
-Its origins date back to the 6th century, when a Breton monk arrived from Wales and gave it its name.
+Saint-Malo is a walled port city in Brittany, northern France.
+Its origins date back to the 6th century when a Breton monk arrived from Wales and gave it its name.
 Throughout the centuries, Saint Malo’s importance immensely grew thanks to its tidal harbor which by then was protected by forts dotted on islands in the bay.
-In fact, many famous voyages departed the harbor at Saint Malo including Jacques Cartier’s expedition to Canada.
-For a few years in the late 1500’s, Saint Malo even enjoyed a short period as a republic but that was quickly ended by King Henri IV.
-The real transformation of Saint Malo began in 1840, as the town launched a seaside resort that became quite popular with the arrival of the railway in 1864.
-During WWII, Saint Malo was occupied by the Nazis and allied bombings devastated parts of the old city.
-Today, Saint Malo retains a small town vibe while attracting countless visitors from France and neighboring UK.
+In fact, many famous voyages departed the harbor at Saint-Malo including Jacques Cartier’s expedition to Canada.
+For a few years in the late 1500s, Saint-Malo even enjoyed a short period as a republic but that was quickly ended by King Henri IV.
+The real transformation of Saint-Malo began in 1840, as the town launched a seaside resort that became quite popular with the arrival of the railway in 1864.
+During WWII, Saint-Malo was occupied by the Nazis and allied bombings devastated parts of the old city.
+Today, Saint-Malo retains a small-town vibe while attracting countless visitors from France and the neighboring UK.

-We are arrived to Saint Malo at about noon on a busy Saturday.
+We are arrived in Saint-Malo at about noon on a busy Saturday.
 The weather along the drive from Paris was overcast and the forecast was for a cloudy day.
-As we got closer to Saint Malo, the sky cleared up and once again, the French weatherman was wrong!
+As we got closer to Saint-Malo, the sky cleared up and once again, the French weatherman was wrong!
 It was beginning to look like a beautiful spring day.

 After settling in our basic accommodation, we headed out to explore the town.
 A natural starting point for us was the northern beach, home to two special islands: the Petit Bé & Grand Bé.
 After passing by the pétanque players, we descended down to the golden beach.

 The Petit Bé & Grand Bé are small islands just off the coast.
-The Petit Bé is home to an old fort that was used by the French army to defend the strategic port of Saint Malo until 1885.
-The Grand Bé is, as its name suggest, the bigger of the two and is accessible by foot from the mainland at low tide.
-The famous French writer and local hero François-René de Chateaubriand is buried on the Grand Bé and making the hike up to Chateaubriand’s tomb is a popular thing to do in Saint Malo.
+The Petit Bé is home to an old fort that was used by the French army to defend the strategic port of Saint-Malo until 1885.
+The Grand Bé is, as its name suggests, the bigger of the two and is accessible by foot from the mainland at low tide.
+The famous French writer and local hero François-René de Chateaubriand is buried on the Grand Bé and making the hike up to Chateaubriand’s tomb is a popular thing to do in Saint-Malo.

 Though we did have incredible luck with the weather, this wasn’t the case with the tide, which really calls the shots around here.
 We arrived just when the tide was starting to roll back, covering the footpath leading up to the Grand Bé.
 A bit disappointed, the view from the beach is still worth the visit!
 The sand is golden and the air fresh with the smell of the sea.